 But a careful reader might find that the actual email address is wrong, or a hair off.
 Unwary readers might immediately wire the money, and by the time the victim realizes the scam, the funds are overseas.

-Arkansas isn’t Immune to Fraud
+Arkansas Isn’t Immune to Fraud

-This has even happened here locally.
+This has even happened locally.
 The fraudsters are going for the lowest hanging fruits.
-While some Realtors want to work for the best company, they might continue to use their own personal email to maintain relationships in case they move companies.
+While some agents want to work for the best company, they might continue to use their own personal email to maintain relationships in case they move companies.
 Older emails that have been used for years might be more hackable, and once a fraudster gets into the email, they can track down the transactions.
 In this case, someone’s email was hacked, and instructions were sent to another party to wire the amount of a real estate transaction.
 In the span of moments, thousands of dollars ended up somewhere they weren’t supposed to go.

 How to Avoid Being Scammed

 The absolute best practice to avoid being scammed is to call the place you’re sending the money to.
 Make sure to call a number you obtain independent of the email and confirm the instructions with the person in question.
 Checking phone numbers and emails to see if they match the original contact is a good practice, but not infallible.
 Fraudsters can get a local number to seem more legitimate.